kecau/Understanding-citation-contexts-with-structural-position-awareness/README.md

-#  Understanding citation contexts with structural position awareness
+#  Where You Cite Matters: Section‑Aware Embeddings for Citation Intent Classification

 This repository contains the dataset and resources used in this paper:

-**"Understanding citation contexts with structural position awareness"** (Submitted to MIWAI 2025)
+**"Where You Cite Matters: Section‑Aware Embeddings for Citation Intent Classification"** (Submitted to MIWAI 2025)

 ---